 Like many places in Austria, Graz is a city that experiences all four seasons.
 Each season showcases different aspects of the city, meaning there’s not really any bad time to visit.
-The best time to visit Graz though is going to depend greatly on what you’re looking to get out of your visit.
+The best time to visit Graz is going to depend greatly on what you’re looking to get out of your visit.

 How to Get Around Graz

 Knowing how to get around when visiting Graz means understanding the city’s public transport options.
-Graz is connected by buses and trams which will help you get everywhere mentioned below.
+Graz is connected by buses and trams that will help you get everywhere mentioned below.
 Both forms of transport use the same ticket system.
 Tickets are sold from the train station, Tabak/Trafik kiosks, machines onboard trams, and from the bus driver.
-A single ticket costs €2.50 and is valid for 1 hour.
+A single ticket costs €2.50 and is valid for one hour.

 Where to Stay in Graz

 You have a few choices when deciding where to stay in Graz as the city has a quite straightforward layout.
-The best places to stay in Graz are typically those that are close to the Old Town as that’s mainly where you’ll be spending your time while out sightseeing.
+The best places to stay in Graz are typically those that are close to the Old Town since that’s mainly where you’ll be spending your time while out sightseeing.
 However, you can rely on the city’s public transport if you need to, so staying across the river or on the far side of Graz Park isn’t a problem.